 " We are all in the same boat.
 We are together because we want to build a different world.
 Today it's about you, tomorrow it will be about us, because we are all in the same boat and if this sinks, we are all sinking".

-Helena Maleno is a journalist and researcher who has been living in Morocco for 14 years.
-She is an expert in migration and human-trafficking and is particularly focused on women's and children's rights.
-Her human rights work has been recognized internationally and she has received several awards, including the Human Rights Award "Nacho de la Mata" (2015) granted by the General Council of Spanish Lawyers, the Human Rights Award of the Human Rights Association of Spain (2018), and the MacBride Peace Prize (2018), awarded by International Peace Bureau.
-The criminalisation of Helena Maleno in Morocco has been denounced by UN human rights experts, including the Special Rapporteur on the situation of human rights defenders and the Special Rapporteur on extrajudicial, summary or arbitrary executions.
+Helena Maleno is a journalist and researcher who has been living in Morocco for the last 14 years, where she denounces human rights violations taking place on the southern Spanish border and works with the migrant communities in the defense of their rights.
+Helena uses social networks daily to alert and search for drifting boats and facilite the operations of maritime rescue services.
+She is an expert in migration and human-trafficking with a focus on women's and children's rights.
+Her human rights work has been recognized internationally and she has received numerous awards, including the Human Rights Award "Nacho de la Mata" (2015) granted by the General Council of Spanish Lawyers, the Human Rights Award of the Human Rights Association of Spain (2018), the MacBride Peace Prize (2018), awarded by International Peace Bureau, and Premio Pimentel Fonseca (2019).
+The ongoing criminalisation process confronted by Helena Maleno in Morocco has been denounced by UN human rights experts, including the Special Rapporteur on the situation of human rights defenders and the Special Rapporteur on extrajudicial, summary or arbitrary executions.